vitalspace/node-youtube-live-stream/README.md

 # node-youtube-live-stream
-Get youtube stream with "youtube-dl-exec" and re-stream with "ffmpeg".
+Get youtube streams with "youtube-dl-exec" and re-stream with "ffmpeg".

 First of all make sure to install "ffmpeg".